Curryllo/lab6-microservices/REPORT.md

 **Did you use AI tools?** (ChatGPT, Copilot, Claude, etc.)

 - If YES: Which tools?
 What did they help with?
 What did you do yourself?
+- Yes, I used Gemini.
+Just to understand better every component in this lab.
 - If NO: Write "No AI tools were used."

 **Important**: Explain your own understanding of microservices patterns and Eureka behavior, even if AI helped you write parts of this report.